Frida Batik Handpainted Tencel Kimono Wrap - Black

 You're investing in

-Your batik handpainted and plant-dyed wearable Frida art comes with love stories of hope, of power, of empowerment - all of which symbolize Frida.
+Your batik handpainted and plant-dyed wearable Frida art comes with love stories of hope, power, empowerment - all of which symbolize Frida.
 Learn more in Love Stories of Giving below.
 This piece in flowy-Tencel™ allure is meant to reinvigorate you, and stand the test of time so it becomes part of your everyday life or so you could share.

 We know your friends will be asking so get ready to tell the Muntigunung women artisan's story below.